ABC News Defends Its Epstein Coverage After Leaked Video Of Anchor

 In early July, a federal judge publicly released a huge batch of documents in the Epstein case, including previously sealed filings that contained many of Giuffre's specific accusations.

-An ABC executive says the network had been re-launched on the project six months earlier — at the start of 2019.
-Inspired by the success of ABC's podcast on corporate fraud at Theranos, and by the competition of the Miami Herald, Vlasto and Hill had already pointed their focus squarely back at Epstein, ABC says.
+An ABC executive says the network had been relaunched on the project six months earlier — at the start of 2019.
+Inspired by the success of ABC's podcast on corporate fraud at Theranos and by the competition of The Miami Herald, Vlasto and Hill had already pointed their focus squarely back at Epstein, ABC says.
 They then had to scramble when federal authorities brought new charges against Epstein, and once more when he died.